Tuition & Fees

 • Pay from a Canadian bank

-• Online credit card payment (will incur a service charge)
+• Submit an online credit card payment (will incur a service charge)

 • Convert Aeroplan & TD Travel Rewards Points into credits towards paying fees

-• Paying with OSAP or other government student loans
+• Pay with OSAP or other government student loans

-• Paying through Convera (for students outside of Canada)
+• Pay through Convera or Flywire (for students outside of Canada)

 Review our fees payment timeline below.

-Students may defer tuition payment if they are (1) receiving government financial aid or (2) receiving a Major Award or Scholarship.
+Generally, a student is only considered “registered” once they have made the minimum tuition payment.
+However, students may defer their tuition payment if they are (1) receiving government financial aid or (2) receiving a major award or scholarship.

-(1) For students that are receiving an eligible form of government financial aid, you are able to defer your fees payment directly on ACORN.
+(1) Students who are receiving an eligible form of government financial aid can defer their fee payment directly on ACORN.
 If deferred successfully, students in this category are not required to make Fall term tuition payment until late September.
 Review our fees payment timeline below.

 • If you are unable to defer directly on ACORN, you could follow the more manual process below: